onecontext/onecontext-typescript-deno/README.md

 - metadataFilters: A dictionary of criteria used to filter results based on metadata.
 See the [OneContext Structured Query Language](#onecontext-structured-query-language) section below for the syntax details.
+- structuredOutputRequest: an optional object you can pass if you want to co-erce the output of the Search into a defined schema.
+The object requires a `Schema` written in [Zod](https://zod.dev/), a `model` specification (either "gpt-4o" or "gpt-4o-mini"), and a `prompt` (a string which tells the model what to do).

 ```ts
 import ocClient from './construct.js';